-For patients in pain in West New York, that becomes particularly stubborn or has not responded to conservative treatment, Manipulation Under Anesthesia may be for you.
+For patients that have pain in NYC, that has becomee particularly stubborn or has not responded to conservative treatment, Manipulation Under Anesthesia may be right for you.
 Patients who have chronically tight muscle spasms or advanced degeneration often respond positively to MUA.
 Researchers have speculated that one of the reasons a patient may not respond to traditional chiropractic or physical therapy but will respond to manipulation under anesthesia is due to excess scar tissue that has formed in or near joints from past injuries and/or surgeries.
 Also called fibrous adhesions, these scar tissues may cause chronic inflammation for nearby structures, such as nerves or muscles, and may make joints stiff and painful to move.
-Offering manipulation under anesthesia is what sets our West New York chiropractor and physical therapists apart.
+Offering manipulation under anesthesia is what sets our Midtown East chiropractor and physical therapists apart.

 How Spinal MUA Is Performed